Bag | Store | Weight |

 \(H_{1}: \mu < 200\).

-What would you conclude?
+What would you conclude from the following output?

 Step 5: Write up your results/conclusions